rkalescky/documentation/development_tools/compiling.rst

 developed for programmers and end-users to simplify these steps.

-A single session of a week-long workshop is an insufficient amount of time to teach any compiled programming language, so we'll primarily discuss how to use codes that you've written within a Linux environment, and provide some links on tutorial pages for two of most popular/advanced languages for modern high-performance computing (C++ and Fortran90).
+A single session of a week-long workshop is an insufficient amount of time to teach any compiled programming languages, so we'll primarily discuss how to use codes that you've written within a Linux environment, and provide some links on tutorial pages for two of most popular/advanced languages (C++ and Fortran90) for modern high performance computing (HPC).

 Compiling Programs
 ------------------

+First copy the shared example code to your own directory:

 .. code:: bash